sammy-kablammy/.config/quick_reference/neovim_quick_reference.md

         └── myplugin3.lua

 The main init.lua file is the first place neovim will look for configuration stuff.
-From there, we have the 'core' and 'all-my-plugin-configs' directories.
+From there, we have the 'core' and 'plugin-configs' directories.
 The 'core' directory has all the stock vim config stuff, as well as the plugin manager stuff.
-All my plugin configs are found exactly where you think they are.
+Plugins configs are exactly where you think they are.

 There is a mini init.lua file in 'all-my-plugin-configs' that grabs all the individual plugin configs.
-When installing new plugins,
+When installing new plugins, make sure to add them to this mini init.lua.

 When requiring a lua file from another, always imagine yourself as starting from the 'lua' directory.
 Forget about where your current lua file is located.